 Many times, tarsal coalitions can be asymptomatic, but patients can experience the following:

 - A rigid flatfoot deformity, particularly if only one foot is flat and the other has a higher arch, although the condition can occur in both feet

 Our doctors will take x-rays to diagnose a tarsal coalition.
 In cases where the x-ray is not definitive, the doctor may employ such advanced imaging modalities such as MRI or CT scans.
 If the x-rays taken are not definitive, advanced imaging modalities such as an MRI or CT scan may be used.
 An MRI can be helpful in diagnosing fibrous or “non-bony” tarsal coalitions that can be missed on a routine x-ray.
 CT scans tend to provide excellent views of coalitions as well.

 Tarsal Coalitions may be treated non-surgically, or surgically, depending on the severity of the symptoms.

 - Steroid injection into the affected joint

 - Activity modification and avoidance of uneven surfaces

 Surgical treatment of Tarsal coalitions involves either trying to remove the abnormal connection between the fused bones to improve motion or by fusing the bones permanently to eliminate the pain between them.
 Both methods have advantages and disadvantages and should be discussed with your foot and ankle surgeon.
-Fortunately, surgical intervention is not often needed to treat tarsal coalitions in most patients, as many patients respond favorably to non-surgical care.
+Fortunately, most patients will not need surgical intervention to treat tarsal coalitions.
+The majority of patients respond favorably to non-surgical care.

 If you think you or someone you know may have a tarsal coalition call 816-943-1111 today to schedule an appointment with the Foot and Ankle experts at Kansas City Foot and Ankle for a full evaluation.